The main goals of green technology are of 3 types: environmental, economic, and social. This means that the 3 key objectives of green tech are to:

 The goals of green technology are aligned with the 3 pillars of sustainability, helping us to reach that sweet spot where human development is ethical and in harmony with nature.

 Thanks to the increased environmental awareness and the benefits of green tech this industry has been thriving and attracting huge investments and capital.
 Leading also to social benefits thanks to a large number of jobs created.
+Those are certainly some great green technology goals to achieve.

-Here are the 3 green technology goals!
+Here are the 3 objectives of eco friendly technology!

 1. Reduce the environmental footprint